TaoRS/Twitch_auto_collect_points/README.md

 It will return `null` it it doesn't work anymore.

-At that point feel free to open a issue or submit a PR with the new selector.
+At that point feel free to open an issue or submit a PR with the new selector.

 Enjoy.